 (Zoom in on your location of choice to see all the relevant pins!)

 In many ways, L.M.
-Montgomery is synonymous with Prince Edward Island; from the seashore to the rolling hills and howling winds, the island was the place she called home, even after she left in 1911 for her husband Ewan’s work as a Presbyterian minister.
+Montgomery is synonymous with Prince Edward Island; from the seashore to the rolling hills and ceaseless winds, the island was the place she called home, even after she left in 1911 for her husband Ewan’s work as a Presbyterian minister.
 After her death, Montgomery was finally reunited with the place and the landscapes that she loved when she was buried in Cavendish.
 This map is a record of those landscapes, of the places she described and the places shaped by her literary spark.

 This map includes locations that appear in her novels (for example, Green Gables in Cavendish), sites that were part of her daily life (such as the Macneill Homestead in Cavendish), and places that have been inspired by Montgomery (like Blue Winds Tea Room in New London).